wim-vdw/k3s-ha-setup/README.md

 The setup is designed to provide a lightweight, efficient and scalable Kubernetes environment for testing and development.
-The cluster consists of 3 control plane nodes, 2 worker nodes, and 2 additional VMs for `HAProxy` load balancer and `KeepAlived`, providing a solid foundation for deploying and managing containerized applications The use of `K3s` ensures minimal resource overhead, making it ideal for environments with limited hardware resources.
+The cluster consists of 3 control plane nodes, 2 worker nodes, and 2 additional VMs for `HAProxy` load balancer and `KeepAlived`, providing a solid foundation for deploying and managing containerized applications.

 ## VM overview